-The fellowship is administered through The Center for Clean Water and Clean Energy in the Mechanical Engineering Department at MIT.
-Prof. John H. Lienhard V serves as the fellowship Director and is joined by Co-Director Prof. Kamal Youcef-Toumi.
-The program's day-to-day operations are run by Assistant Director for Finance and Administration Kate Anderson and Program Coordinator Theresa Werth.
+The fellowship is administered through the Mechanical Engineering Department at MIT.
+Prof. Kamal Youcef-Toumi serves as the fellowship Director.
+The program's day-to-day operations are run by the Program Manager Theresa Werth.

 Please visit our Publications page for a list of published work from fellowship activities.